jwcmitchell/playbook_famous_phonegap/views/keyboard.md

     };

 Notice that we're preventing event propagation on the FormContainer, and the Submit button is using a SubmitInputSurface (with `value` instead of `content` like a normal Surface).

-### Preventing the default behavior for a HeaderFooterLayout

-In your `PageView` you can simple overwrite keyboardHandler to prevent any fancy keyboard layout events (scrolling, hiding header).

-    PageView.prototype.keyboardHandler = function(){
-        // no keyboard logic
-    };

 ### Gotchas